-- replace the Child Care Benefit (CCB) and Child Care Rebate (CCR) with a single, means-tested subsidy - be paid directly to child care providers to be passed on to families - be simpler than the current multi-payment system7.
+- replace the Child Care Benefit (CCB) and Child Care Rebate (CCR) with a single, means-tested subsidy - be paid directly to child care providers to be passed on to families - be simpler than the current multi-payment system.7

 The sector is sensitive to changes in government policies and funding.
 The move to the Child Care Subsidy will have an impact, the extent of which is currently unknown.
-There are concerns which have been expressed about the impact of the activity test and other aspects on low and middle income families.
-8
+There are concerns which have been expressed about the impact of the activity test and other aspects of the reform on low- and middle-income families.8 There are a range of service models within the ECEC sector and the new arrangements will have significant impacts requiring ongoing consultation to ensure that envisaged improvements for families are realised.